When Your Dog Goes Blind

 We took Puppy Girl out into the front yard, which is enclosed by a four-foot picket fence, and took her off-leash to observe how she would navigate the space.
 She stood still for a few minutes, as though frozen in place.
 Finally, she began to wander slowly, ending up across the yard beside the fence bordering the street.
 She walked next to it for a few feet, and I thought she realized the barrier was there, but then she twice bumped her face on the boards.
 After the second mishap, she stopped walking and waited for me to rescue her.

 Yet, the inside of the house was not a safe haven, either.
-She repeatedly ran into door facings and furniture, and most of the time she hit either her face or head with a loud “thwack!”
-I was afraid she might get a concussion, and moved the heaviest offender—a vintage chest—out of the traffic path.
+She repeatedly ran into door frames and furniture, and most of the time she hit either her face or head with a loud “thwack!”
+I was afraid she might suffer a concussion, and so I moved the heaviest offender—a vintage chest—out of the traffic path.

-I emailed her vet, explained thoroughly what was happening, and Dr. Thrash made a referral appointment for a veterinary ophthalmologist to examine Puppy Girl at the earliest available date— mid-July.
+I emailed her vet, explained thoroughly what was happening, and Dr. Thrash made a referral appointment for a veterinary ophthalmologist to examine Puppy Girl at the earliest available date—the following month.

 Okay…I’ll come clean.
 I allowed myself one tiny little pity party to get the crying out of my system, in my room with the door shut while she was asleep in the den.
 Wasn't that mature of me?
 Anyway, after I finished sobbing and washed my face, guess what I saw as soon as I opened the door?
 Yep.
 There stood Puppy Girl in the hall waiting for me.
 I put on a big smile to make my voice sound happy and began talking to her in a tone I hoped sounded cheerful.